Lindwyrm993/Lindwyrm993/README.md

 ---

-###  Core Philosophy

-* **Systems Over Goals:** I focus on building sustainable systems for growth and productivity, trusting that good systems inevitably achieve great goals.
-* **Sharing the Journey:** I openly document my learning process, turning personal notes, experiments, and insights into resources that others can learn from.
-* **Resilience Through Refactoring:** I treat setbacks as data points—opportunities to debug, extract lessons, and refactor for stronger outcomes.

----

 ###  Current Work

 * ** Python:** Strengthening my foundations and applying them by developing a **User Authentication System**, with secure password hashing and modular design.